facebook/react-native-website/docs/hermes.md

 ![Where to find JS engine status in AwesomeProject](/docs/assets/HermesApp.jpg)

-A `HermesInternal` global variable will be available in JavaScript that can be used to verify that Hermes is in use*:
+A `HermesInternal` global variable will be available in JavaScript that can be used to verify that Hermes is in use:

 ```jsx
 const isHermes = () => !!global.HermesInternal;